andres-erbsen/dename-writeup/dename.md

 Conclusion
 ==========

-This paper presented `dename`, a public key distribution mechanism that provides a very strong security guarantee: as long as at least one of the core servers is secure and honest, a client that successfully looks up a profile corresponding to a name will receive the latest one of the name's profiles that the name's owner uploaded longer than $\Delta t + 2\lambda$ ago, where $\lambda$ is an upper bound on the client's clock drift and $\Delta t$ the server update latency.
-Furthermore, any third party is able to verify that the servers are following the protocol, and clients are free to require some verifiers' approval in addition to the core servers'.
-Integrating `dename` with applications that currently rely on manual public key distribution can significantly improve their usability and help avoid dangerous user errors.
-A globally distributed set of `dename` servers can perform profile changes with a solid throughput.
-Lookup requests can be processed even when some servers are down.
+We present `dename`, a public key distribution mechanism that provides a very strong security guarantee: as long as at least one of the core servers is secure and honest, a client that successfully looks up a profile corresponding to a name will receive a fresh, correct response.
+Thus, `dename` can replace manual public key distribution in a variety of security-critical applications, improving usability and decreasing the potential for user errors.